Creepshow 2: Production

 Where the first film consisted of five stories, Creepshow 2 features only three.
 Two additional King stories, "Pinfall" and "Cat from Hell", were set to be adapted in the film, but were scrapped due to budgetary reasons.
 "Cat from Hell" was later filmed for Tales from the Darkside: The Movie.
 It focuses on a wealthy old man hiring a hitman for $100,000 to kill a black cat, which was believed to have killed three other people inside the residence he lives in and fears to be next.
 Unbeknownst to them, the cat soon exacts cosmic revenge on the two.

 "Pinfall", which was set to appear after "Old Chief Wood'nhead", told the story of two rival teams consisting of the Regi-Men and the Bad News Boors competing in a bowling alley owned by an aged millionaire.
 The owner is killed in a freak accident and the teams find out afterwards that he would have awarded one of them $5 million for whoever got the higher score.
 Soon, things take a turn for the worse for the Regi-Team when the Boors, killed in a fiery car-crash purposely caused by the Regi-Team, return as burnt-up revenants and get their revenge on their killers.
 Unlike "Cat from Hell", which managed to be brought onto the screen in a different film, "Pinfall" was never shot and never appeared outside of the film's original script.
 In 2014, the segment was funded through Kickstarter by Dayle Teegarden and was successfully pledged by its backers with £1,231 put into the project against its £1,000 goal.
 The segment was going to be in the sequel for Tales from the Darkside: The Movie, but this never came to fruition.

 During "The Raft" segment, actor Daniel Beer stated that he almost died from hypothermia due to the water being very cold.
 While the crew wanted him to continue working, director Michael Gornick brought him to the hospital, as he feared the actor would leave the set and never return if they forced him to keep working.
 After a full recovery, he managed to finish the segment.

-Release and reception
+Release

+The film was theatrically released on May 1, 1987.